glyh/on_pal/language/syntax.md

 # note that due to partial application, the following is True:
 (float, float, float).to(float) = (float, float).to(float.to(float)) = float.to(float.to(float.to(float)))

-# Modules are just heterogenious maps
+# Modules are just heterogenious tables
 abc:def() # a qualified call
-# Note that above is actually just a syntax sugar for accessing fields in a map
+# Note that above is actually just a syntax sugar for accessing fields in a table
 1 = (abc: 1):abc = (abc: 1).at(:abc)

 # Types